 The story of Champlain Orchards as we know it today began in 1998, when twenty-seven year old Bill Suhr purchased 60 acres of orchard in Shoreham, Vermont.
 At the time, his motivation and initiative to live off the land overshadowed the fact that apple growing and fruit farming were not in his realm of knowledge.
-Today, Champlain Orchards manages over 220 acres of fruit trees that includes over 70 varieties of apples as well as plums, peaches, nectarines, European and Asian Pears, raspberries, cherries, and blueberries.
+Today, Champlain Orchards manages over 220 acres of fruit trees that includes over 100 varieties of apples as well as plums, peaches, nectarines, European and Asian Pears, raspberries, cherries, and blueberries.
 Needless to say, Bill is as ambitious as they come.
-His passion for working on the land and the fruit mixed with his forward thinking and goals of success and sustainability have created a thriving Vermont agricultural business that provides to communities all over the state.
+His passion for the land and the fruit mixed with his forward thinking and goals of success and sustainability to create a thriving Vermont agricultural business that provides for communities all over the state.
 But he was and is far from alone in his efforts.
 The knowledgeable Shoreham orchard community, an equally motivated wife and business partner, Andrea Scott, and a hard working Champlain Orchards Crew all continually contribute to cultivating and shaping the Orchard into the business we know and trust today.

-Bill grew up in the Maryland suburbs and began developing a love for Vermont from a young age by spending summers with his grandparents in Greensboro.
+Bill grew up in the Maryland suburbs and began developing a love for Vermont from a young age by spending summers with his grandparents in Greensboro, Vermont.
 Once he completed high school, it was a natural choice to attend UVM where he studied Natural Resources and received a Bachelor of Science degree in Forest Biology in 1994.
 Right out of school, he began a career as an environmental consultant, but as he gained professional experience, it became clear that his goal was to be self-employed and earn his living off the land.
 He would frequently spend weekends land-hunting and toyed with plans of managing a woodlot or becoming a furniture maker.
-Once it came to his attention that the Larabee Point Orchard was for sale in Shoreham, it was an opportunity he could not overlook.
+Once it came to his attention that the Larabee Point Orchard was for sale in Shoreham, it was an opportunity he could not pass up.

 At the time, the property was in the process of being conserved as agricultural land by the Vermont Land Trust as part of their Farmland Access Program.
 This feature of the land ultimately made it possible for such a young person to consider the purchase because the trust obtained the development rights, which in turn made the property much more affordable.
 In the case of Champlain Orchards, the $320,000 asking price was cut in half, allowing Bill to purchase the property in 1998.
 Bill comments: